-3.5 Biosafety materials for PPE
+Biosafety materials for PPE

-Served as the first defense line in the fight against the virus, the high-performance PPE is crucial for protecting frontline medical professionals as well as the general public. ^{133, 134} Current PPE suffers from poor light resistance, and no antimicrobial effect is provided.
-Furthermore, it is difficult for PPE materials to be effectively disinfected under the premise of good preservation. ^{135, 136} Hence, stable and protective materials with broad antimicrobial spectrum are in high demand.
+Serving as the first line of defense in the fight against viruses, high-performance PPE is crucial for protecting frontline medical professionals and the general public.
+133,134 Current PPE suffers from poor light resistance, and no antimicrobial effect is provided.
+Furthermore, it is difficult for PPE materials to be effectively disinfected under the premise of good preservation.
+135,136 Hence, stable and protective materials with broad antimicrobial activity are in high demand.